airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 _Applies to connector with 300 internal support level_
 _Applies to connector with any Airbyte usage level_

-The user facing connector documentation should follow the guidelines defined in the [documentation standards](https://hackmd.io/Bz75cgATSbm7DjrAqgl4rw).
+The user facing connector documentation should follow the guidelines defined in the [standard template](https://github.com/airbytehq/airbyte/blob/master/airbyte-ci/connectors/connectors_qa/src/connectors_qa/checks/documentation/templates/template.md.j2).

 This check expects the following order of headers in the documentation: